Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Conclusion

 \section{Conclusion}

 This work proposes \ourtool{}, a novel iterative framework for end-to-end software development.
-Inspired by classic feature-driven development methodology, \ourtool{} constructs a feature map to explicitly stores the context of different abstract layers within a project and manages complex dependencies among different requirements, which helps provide necessary contexts for each iteration.
+Inspired by classic feature-driven development methodology, \ourtool{} constructs a feature map to store the context of each feature and manages complex dependencies among them, which helps provide necessary contexts for each iteration.
 Experimental results show that \ourtool{} not only surpasses existing baselines but also significantly improves the performance of single agents across different base LLMs, with an acceptable overhead and higher productivity.
-Further analysis reveals insightful implications for balancing the coding and instruction-following capabilities of LLMs in iterative development and raises the concern about the misalignment of agent-intrinsic with framework-guided behaviors.
+Further analysis reveals insightful implications for the demands that iterative development places on LLM capabilities and context management, and raises the concern about the misalignment of agent-intrinsic with framework-guided behaviors.